What are the different types of homes?

 5. Mansions

-As the most luxurious, and expensive, types of home on this list, mansions are a sought-after but hard-to-acquire piece of property.
+As the most luxurious, and expensive, type of home on this list, mansions are a sought-after but hard-to-acquire piece of property.

-It’s important to remember a mansion’s definition can vary depending on it’s location and square footage.
-A mansion in Alabama, for example, wouldn’t be the same square footage as one in Conneticut.
+It’s important to remember a mansion’s definition can vary depending on its location and square footage.
+For example, a home considered a mansion in Alabama may be significantly larger than one with the same price tag in Connecticut due to regional differences in real estate values.

-Buyers who are in the market for large homes like these might opt for a non-conforming jumbo loan, which typcally requires an exceptional financial background and comes with large expenses.
+Buyers who are in the market for large homes like these might opt for a non-conforming jumbo loan, which typically requires an exceptional financial background and comes with large expenses.

 For a cozier environment with a little more aesthetic charm, you might look into a cottage-style home.
 Originally popularized in Europe, this style rose to prominence in the U.S. as homesteads in rural areas.